Sandbox: research, tech, dev.

 A short vita and publications list:

-After following a robotics and control engineering track during my undergraduate studies, I have switched my focus towards intelligent, brain-inspired processing algorithms.
+After following an AI, robotics and control engineering track during my undergraduate studies, I have switched my focus towards intelligent, brain-inspired processing algorithms.
 In 2011 I have joined the Neuroscientific System Theory Group led by Prof. Conradt.
-This group's research direction is to understand information processing in neural systems, develop novel algorithms inspired by brain functionality and to transfer these into technical systems.
+This group's research direction is to understand information processing in neural systems, develop novel AI algorithms inspired by brain functionality and to transfer these into technical systems.

 Thesis download link: